Key Splitting and Key Custodians

 The key that is split among a predetermined number (

-key custodians (also known as key shareholders) is known as the wrap key.
+n) of key custodians (also known as key shareholders) is known as the wrap key.
 Each custodian receives their own unique share.
-In order to use the key, a minimum number of shares (
+To use the key, a minimum number of shares (

 n, should be larger than one.